 Similarly, eliminating the obligation to remember a password or store it as a browser cookie means users can simply scan their fingerprints and get back to shopping.
 This simple process helps conversion rates stay high and lowers the drop-off rate.

 Transmit Security reduces the friction between online shoppers and their next satisfying purchase.
 We achieve this by eliminating passwords from every part of the authentication process, which means no user IDs, no passwords and no resets.
 We call this natively passwordless authentication.
 Instead of registering with a set of login credentials, customers can link biometric data, like a fingerprint or face scan, to their account.
 Whenever they want to log in, they receive a prompt on that device and gain access when it’s complete.

 Transmit Security isn’t a simple authenticator, however.
 It provides an entire cybersecurity ecosystem to support and secure your customers throughout their ecommerce journey.
 Ready to learn more about how to make passwords obsolete?
-Watch co-founder Mickey Boodaei explain how passwords are bad for business in this webinar.
+Find out how a global banking giant took 200 million customers passwordless in this case study.